Training to fight illicit goods

 e-Learning for IP crime investigators

-The International Intellectual Property Crime Investigators College (IIPCIC) is a fully interactive online training facility for law enforcement, regulatory authorities and private sector investigators in intellectual property (IP) crimes.
-It is delivered in partnership with Underwriters Laboratories, Inc.
+The International Intellectual Property Crime Investigators College (IIPCIC) is a fully interactive online training facility for law enforcemen and stakeholder groups in intellectual property (IP) crimes.
+It is delivered in partnership with UL Standards & Engagement.

 Created in 2010, IIPCIC has continually developed and expanded its training modules, reaching out to an increasingly diverse audience, and capitalizing on innovations in technology.
 Visit the IIPCIC website to see our timeline of achievements 2010-2020.